zachbryant/parcel-resolver-tspaths/README.md

 `npm install --save-dev parcel-resolver-tspaths`

-Now in your [.parcelrc](https://v2.parceljs.org/configuration/plugin-configuration/), drop in the plugin to your resolvers like so:
+Now if you have a [.parcelrc](https://v2.parceljs.org/configuration/plugin-configuration/) (skip if you don't), drop in the plugin to your resolvers like so:

 ```json
 "resolvers": ["parcel-resolver-tspaths"],